min2ha/ukwa-site/content/target/61433/index.en.md

   "subject": null
 }

-# Mailonline: How witnessing violence harms children's mental health: The deadly school shooting in Florida could make your child ask: 'Will the same thing happen to me?'

 News article about how witnessing violence has a negative imapct on the mental health of children.
 The internet and social media had increased exposure to violence